ocsigen/js_of_ocaml/README_wasm_of_ocaml.md

 Then, run the `wasm_of_ocaml` compiler to produce WebAssembly code:

 ```
-wasm_of_ocaml cubes.byte
+wasm_of_ocaml cubes.byte -o cubes.bc.js
 ```

-This outputs a file `cubes.js` which loads the WebAssembly code from file `cube.wasm`.
+This outputs a file `cubes.bc.js` which loads the WebAssembly code from file `cube.bc.wasm`.
 For debugging, we currently also output the generated WebAssembly code in text file to `cube.wat`.
 Since Chrome does not allow loading from the filesystem, you need to serve the files using some Web server.
 For instance:
 ```
 python3 -m http.server 8000 --directory .
 ```